-Anthony is the founder and CEO of C4 EcoSolutions – a company of 20 climate change consultants – that develops innovative, evidence-based solutions for adapting to climate change and conserving biodiversity.
-C4 has been in operation since 2006 and has worked in 77 countries across Asia, Central America, Africa and the Caribbean.
-The company’s clients include inter alia the United Nations Environment Programme (UNEP), the United Nations Development Programme (UNDP), the International Finance Corporation (IFC), the International Fund for Agricultural Development (IFAD), the Food and Agricultural Organisation of the United Nations (FAO), private firms such as CarbonPlus Capital, and national governments.
+Anthony is the founder and CEO of C4 EcoSolutions.
+He is acutely aware that major investments in ecosystem restoration and regenerative agriculture at the scale of hundreds of millions of hectares are urgently needed over the next ten years in order to effectively address the biodiversity and climate change crises facing the planet.
+The focus of his career has consequently been to catalyse such investments within the public and private sector.
+For example, in addition to his extensive work on Green Climate Fund and Global Environment Facility projects, he recently designed the strategy on the UN Decade on Ecosystem Restoration (www.decadeonrestoration.org), and is working with a wide range of private sector investors to realise the vision of restoring one million hectares of degraded thicket landscapes in the Eastern Cape, South Africa (www.mdpi.com/1999-4907/6/11/4328).
 Anthony is also an Extraordinary Professor in the Department of Soil Science, Stellenbosch University, where he undertakes primary research on soil chemistry and ecology.
 Anthony’s academic qualifications include a BSc Zoology (University of Cape Town), MSc Environmental Geochemistry (University of Cape Town), an MPhil in Environment and Development (University of Cambridge) and a PhD in Soil Science (Stellenbosch University).
 Anthony regularly publishes in the peer-reviewed academic literature on a wide range of topics, including soil chemistry, ecology, ecosystem restoration, climate change adaptation and carbon sequestration.

-Nick has wide-ranging experience in designing and implementing ecosystem-based adaptation projects in developing countries.
-His work at C4 EcoSolutions has included: leading and coordinating the development of GEF adaptation projects for a range of clients; developing several GEF PIFs; undertaking baseline assessments for an Adaptation Fund project in Cambodia; and leading the development of a GEF-SCCF project in Albania for UNEP, GEF-LDCF Global Support Programmes for UNEP and UNDP, and a GEF-LDCF project in Angola.
-Nick is also the Chief Technical Advisor for an Adaptation Fund project in Cambodia for UNEP.
+Nick joined the C4 EcoSolutions team in 2012 as a Climate Change and Environmental Consultant.
+Through his work with C4, Nick has developed wide-ranging experience in designing, monitoring and implementing climate change adaptation projects, with a focus on ecosystem-based adaptation, in developing countries.
+His work at C4 EcoSolutions has included: leading the development of more than 10 adaptation project concept notes (including GEF PIFs) for GEF, Adaptation Fund and GCF; leading and coordinating the development of more than 10 full adaptation project proposals for GEF, Adaptation Fund and GCF; undertaking baseline assessments and mid-term reviews of adaptation and environmental projects; and developing the National Adaptation Programme of Actions (NAPA) for South Sudan.
+Nick is also currently the Chief Technical Advisor for an Adaptation Fund project in Cambodia, a GEF-SCCF project in Albania and a GEF-LDCF project in Angola.
 Before joining C4, Nick worked as a Biodiversity Specialist – focusing on birds – for the North West Provincial Government in South Africa.
 This work linked to his MSc research which focused on biodiversity in riverine ecosystems in the Kruger National Park.

 Dr Jessica Allen works at C4 EcoSolutions as a Climate Change and Environmental Consultant.
 Prior to working at C4, she held a Post-Doctoral position at Stellenbosch University.
 Her PhD thesis focussed on latitudinal patterns of variation in adaptive capacity and phenotypic plasticity in arthropods.
 Jessica is particularly interested in climate change adaptation, invasive species and environmental restoration.
 Her skills include data handling and analysis in R, with a focus on mixed modelling, Bayesian inference and mapping, as well as data visualisation and science communication.
 Her work at C4 has included the Natural Soil Infrastructure and Ecosystem Services Assessment research project (funded by the South African government’s Department of Environmental Affairs), as well as large-scale adaptation projects in South Africa and abroad.